 Our laboratory pursues research on how developmental science can inform understanding of adolescent risk behavior and delinquency.
 Ongoing studies are examining the effects of incarceration on adolescent development, particularly in the areas of sleep, social development, mental health, and externalizing behavior.
 This laboratory research is funded by the National Science Foundation and the American Psychological Foundation.
 For additional information about our research, see Dr. April Gile Thomas, University of Texas at El Paso.

 Graduate students in the Adolescent Development and Delinquency Lab are expected to run their own independent research projects, assist with ongoing research in the lab, and assist with training and supervising undergraduate Research Assistants.

 Graduate students in the Department of Psychology at The University of Texas at El Paso typically receive funding for five years of study, which includes partial tuition waivers and stipends.
 For more information about applying, please visit our webpage for prospective PhD students.

 The mission of the Department of Psychology is to engage in the discovery of knowledge about behavior and mental processes, and the biological, social, and psychological processes that underlie them, and to share that knowledge and the processes for obtaining it with our students and the scholarly community.
 The Department integrates graduate and undergraduate education, teaching, research, and service activities to further the overall mission of the university.
 The department maintains doctoral programs in (1) Health, (2) Legal, (3) Social, (4) Neuroscience, and (5) Bilingualism, Language, & Cognition.

+I am now accepting applications for graduate students for the Fall 2022 application cycle.
 Please contact me at email@example.com with any questions about the program or laboratory positions.